csarkosh/csarkosh/README.md

+Hello,

-Hello — I'm a professional Cloud and Web developer, and 3D game building hobbyist
+I'm Cyrus — a professional Cloud and Web developer, and 3D game building hobbyist